jayantsharma/judeContent/passingVars.md

 // on page2
 $foo = $_COOKIE['foo'];
 ```
-Cookies maybe preferred over sessions in situations where date needs to persist, but it's also possible to do the same by storing the data in a database and retrieving using an id or username.
+Cookies maybe preferred over sessions in situations where date needs to persist.
+However, it's possible to avoid cookies by storing the data in a database and retrieving it using an id or username.

 * ### GET and POST params